BitgesellOfficial/bitgesell-blockchain-sdk-docs/README.md

 # Bitgesell Blockchain documentation
-A comprehensive documentation for Bitgesell Bockchain SDK
+A comprehensive documentation for Bitgesell Bockchain SDK updated on each major release.

 ## Getting started with the SDK